ADMISSION & REQUIREMENTS

 A Deep Desire to Achieve and Maintain Long-Term Sobriety

-We offer one main home where all new residents initially arrive and multiple homes they transition to once they are stable in their recovery process
+We offer two main homes, one for men and one for women, where all new residents initially arrive and multiple homes they transition to once they are stable in their recovery process.

 We strive for an altruistic approach with our residents which is a key to the self-fulfillment we seek for each individual